fabianlee/amazon-book-scrape-ranking-php/README.md

-## Insert amazon book ranking into mysql database
+## Insert amazon book ranking into mysql database for WordPress

 These various scripts are typically used on a shared VPS running Wordpress to:
   * Scrape an Amazon book page